Problem · US lead-to-close architecture

 5. Competing vendor share.
 Deals close with US-domestic competitors whose product is weaker but whose proof packet is tighter.

 What actually works.
-Diagnose the stage.
+Evaluate the stage.
 Rebuild the proof.
 Stop scaling the leak.

-Stage one: read the CRM at stage level.
-Where does drop-off accelerate.
+Stage one: evaluate the CRM at stage level.
+Find where drop-off accelerates.
 If it is between proposal and close, the proof packet is the variable.
 If it is between discovery and demo, the qualification call is the variable.
 Most cases land at proposal-to-close.

 Stage two: rebuild the proof packet at the stage where deals die.
 Outcome-first case studies, named US peers, written warranty and SLA, one-page internal-memo template the buyer can attach.
 The packet ships at the end of demo, automatically, and the rep never has to remember.